cosmic-zip/maidz/README.md

 (Another short notice to the Germans: Don't try to hand over stuﬀ you may ﬁnd there to the authorities, download or even make screenshots of it.
 This could get you into serious trouble.
 Sad but true.
 For more info watch this short vid.)

-TOR-Warning
+## TOR-Warning

-The above mentioned issues unfortunately aren't the only ones.
-I have come across more and more reasons not to use TOR:

 1. When using TOR you use about ﬁve times your normal bandwidth - which makes you stick out for your ISP - even with obfuscate bridges in use.
 2. TOR-nodes (!) and TOR-exit-nodes can be and are being used to deploy malicious code and to track and spy on users.
 3. There are various methods of de-anonymizing TOR-users: from DNS-leaks over browser-info- analysis to traﬃc-ﬁngerprinting.
-I won't explain all these issues in detail but if you are interested in ﬁnding out why TOR isn't safe to use (and you should if you actually think that TOR is making you anonymous) I recommend you watch these talks:
+4. Remember that luminescent compatriots run almost all nodes.
+So, don't do anything stupid; just lurking around is enough to avoid a SWAT team raid on your basement.

 Attacking TOR at the Application-Layer De-TOR-iorate Anonymity Taking Control over the Tor Network Dynamic Cryptographic Backdoors to take over the TOR Network Security and Anonymity vulnerabilities in Tor Anonymous Internet Communication done Right (I disagree with the speaker on Proxies, though.
 See info on proxies below.)
 Owning Bad Guys and Maﬁa with Java-Script Botnets
 And if you want to see how TOR-Exit-Node sniﬃng is done live you can have a look at this: Tor: Exploiting the Weakest Link

 To make something clear: I have nothing against the TOR-project.
 In fact I like it really much.
 But TOR is simply not yet able to cash in the promises it makes.
 Maybe in a few years time it will be able to defend against a lot of the issues that have been raised and illustrated.
 But until then I can't safely recommend using it to anybody.
 Sorry to disappoint you.

-I2P
+# I2P

 I2P is a so-called darknet.
 It functions diﬀerently from TOR and is considered to be way more secure.
 It uses a much better encryption and is generally faster.
-You can theoretically use it to browse the web
-- but it is generally not advised and even slower as TOR using it for this purpose.
-I2P has some cool sites to visit, an anonymous email-service and a built-in anonymous torrent-client. wink
+You can theoretically use it to browse the web **but** it is generally not advised and even slower as TOR using it for this purpose.
+I2P has some cool sites to visit, an anonymous email-service and a built-in anonymous torrent-client.

 For I2P to run on your system you need Open-JDK/JRE since I2P is a java-application.
 To install: Go to-> The I2P's website download, verify the SHA256 and install:
-$ cd /directory/you/downloaded/the/file/to && java -jar i2pinstall_0.9.4.jar
+`$ cd /directory/you/downloaded/the/file/to && java -jar i2pinstall_0.9.4.jar`

 Don't install as root - and even more important: Never run as root!

+To start:

+`$cd /yourI2P/folder ./i2prouter start `

+To stop:

-To start: $ cd /yourI2P/folder ./i2prouter start To stop: $ cd /yourI2P/folder ./i2prouter stop
+`$ cd /yourI2P/folder ./i2prouter stop`

 Once running you will be directed to your Router-Console in FireFox.
 From there you have various options.
 You should consider to give I2P more bandwidth than default for a faster and more anonymous browsing experience.